Welcome to the beautiful Hoi An Old Town, the town that you will fall in love with!

 Want to know more about the enchanting Hoi An – Vietnam City of Lanterns?
 Why not buy some books to help you out with all the essentials whilst exploring Hoi An!?

 Of course, you can never ever go wrong with a Lonely Planet guidebook!
-Aren’t these just the best thing ever!!!
-Less than $9 for the Kindle version or $28 for the those who love the real deal.
+Aren’t these just the best thing ever!

-And lastly, whilst English is widely spoken in most areas of Vietnam, I believe all avid travellers should at least try to use the most basic words in the language of the country they are visiting, so make sure to grab yourself the Lonely Planet Vietnamese Phrasebook & Dictionary– at less than $7, this book will take you a long way!
+And lastly, whilst English is widely spoken in most areas of Vietnam, I believe all avid travelers should at least try to use the most basic words in the language of the country they are visiting.

 Over to you: